sadraliev/ishell/README.md

 #### 🎯 Bonus: Examples in folder /commands

 # Creating Your own Shell
-## Step 1: Create a Simple Shell in Python
+## 📌Step 1: Create a Simple Shell in Python
 First, create a file called myshell.py and add the following code:

 myshell.py (Basic Version)